Asian Representation In Film Is Getting Better — Here's Why That Matters

 All of this is why it feels so revolutionary to see actresses like Tran and Chau in huge Hollywood movies — even if it shouldn't have to be revolutionary.
 But as more people begin to rally against whitewashing Asian roles in Hollywood and more Asian-American actors open up about their experiences, it feels as if better representation will soon be a reality, not something we have to dreamcast.
 And ultimately, that's a mental health issue as much as anything else.

-This Sunday, Kelly Marie Tran will present at the Screen Actors Guild Awards, where Hong Chau has earned a nomination for Outstanding Supporting Actress.
-I've always tuned into award shows (or, at least, watched them go down via livetweets) but this year, I'll finally get to see people who look like me be honored for their achievements — and that feels pretty damn good.
+This Sunday, Kelly Marie Tran presented at the Screen Actors Guild Awards, where Hong Chau has earned a nomination for Outstanding Supporting Actress.
+I've always tuned into award shows (or, at least, watched them go down via livetweets) but this year, I'll finally get to see people who look like me be honoured for their achievements — and that feels pretty damn good.
 It's certainly been a long time coming.

 Advertisement